tusharmath/react-announce-fetch/README.md

 */
 ```

-## API create(observable, options)
+## API create(requestStream)
-`create` takes in two parameters.
-An `observable` which basically is the request stream that emits notifications in the of following schema format —
+`create` takes in an requestStream which is an `observable`, that emits notifications in the of following schema format —

 **Sample Schema for Request Stream**
 ```javascript